data-and-design/data-and-design.github.io/recruiting/ms.md

 I'm committed to building a group where people can bring diverse lived experiences, interests, and disciplinary perspectives into conversation together.
 In return, you'll join a collaborative community focused on mutual growth, where I'll work with you to develop toward your careers goals, whether in academia, industry, or civil society.

-**What I'm looking for in your application:** I want to understand your research interests and goals for the M.S., how you see your interests connecting to the lab's work, and what you hope to accomplish.
-I want to know what motivates you, what activates your curiosity, and what path has led you here—why is pursuing a research-based M.S. the right next step for you?
+**What I'm looking for in your application:** I want to understand your research interests and goals for the MS, how you see your interests connecting to the lab's work, and what you hope to accomplish.
+I want to know what motivates you, what activates your curiosity, and what path has led you here—why is pursuing a research-based MS the right next step for you?
 I encourage you to explore our projects and papers to get a sense of what we do and how you might contribute.

 As you think about working with me, I also encourage you to consider other [faculty in Information Science](https://www.colorado.edu/cmci/people/information-science) who you might have common interests with, who might be potential future mentors, collaborators, or committee members.